perladvent/perldotcom/content/article/_pub_2000_05_podparser.md

 {
+   "description" : "Pod::Parser Notes -> Some of my co-workers noticed the p5p weekly summary discussing (among other things) Pod::Parser.
+They mentioned it to me, and said they thought it cast me in an unfavorable light.
+So I'd like to clear up a...", "thumbnail" : null,
+   "date" : "2000-05-20T00:00:00-08:00",
-   "thumbnail" : null,
+   "slug" : "/pub/2000/05/podparser.html",
+   "title" : "Pod::Parser Notes",
    "draft" : null,
    "image" : null,
-   "description" : "Pod::Parser Notes -> Some of my co-workers noticed the p5p weekly summary discussing (among other things) Pod::Parser.
-They mentioned it to me, and said they thought it cast me in an unfavorable light.
-So I'd like to clear up a...", "authors" : [
+   "authors" : [
       "brad-appleton"
    ],
-   "title" : "Pod::Parser Notes",
-   "tags" : [],
-   "slug" : "/pub/2000/05/podparser",
-   "date" : "2000-05-20T00:00:00-08:00",
-   "categories" : "development"
+   "categories" : "development",
+   "tags" : []
 }